Diapolo10/5G00EV25-3001_client/docs/index.md

 ## 2. General information

 The client is written in Rust and using the Egui framework, but it's still super bare-boned and missing important functionality.
+We chose Rust because it's the most liked programming language and we wanted to learn more about it.
+Egui was chosen simply because it seemed like it was easy to use, even though it's still in development.

 The [Git repository](https://github.com/Diapolo10/5G00EV25-3001_server) for the server half of the project.

 ### 2.1 Design

-The original rough design for the UI can be found [here](https://www.figma.com/file/1pDmm10dDVeWY5wwZdLglZ/ChatAppDraft)
+The original rough design for the UI can be found [here](https://www.figma.com/file/1pDmm10dDVeWY5wwZdLglZ/ChatAppDraft).

-### 2.2 Functional requirements
+### 2.2 Project requirements and Scrum

-Coming soon..
+The [GitHub project page](https://github.com/users/Diapolo10/projects/1) shows all the issues and sprints during the course.
+The issues in the project page are described well and can be viewed as functional requirements.

 ## 3. Installation